povs/ListerBundle/docs/building-list.md

 #Registering your list

 If you're using Symfony autowiring, everything is set.
-It will automatically catch all lists that implements `Povs\ListerBundle\Definition\ListInterface`
+It will automatically catch all lists that implements `Povs\ListerBundle\Declaration\ListInterface`

 Otherwise list has to be registered as services and tagged as `povs_lister.list`